Philosophical Implications of Content Moderation

 What is the extent of social media users’ right to communicate in the digital public sphere?
 When platforms suppress accounts, demote content, or remove it from feeds, do users have a rightful claim against such practices?
 If so, what are they owed, precisely?

 My work focuses on the moral acceptability of speech regulation and content moderation in privately owned digital spaces.
-Currently, I’m interested in so-called “soft” moderation interventions, that is, interventions that fall short of traditional forms of censorship.
-While the very concept of soft interventions suggests that these forms of moderation are benign, I contend that they can significantly set back the interests of speakers and listeners.
+Currently, I’m interested in so-called “soft” moderation interventions, which are often opaque and fall short of traditional forms of censorship.
+Recently, I’ve suggested that this kind of moderation is bad for democracy.
+Before that, I’ve written on the justifiability of state interventions against misinformation.

 Democratic Values and Algorithmic Recommendation